Bondi Beach

 Bondi Beach shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Bondi Beach is notably higher than national and state averages.
-As of 2016 data, 62.7% of residents aged 15 years and above have university qualifications, compared to Australia's 30.4% and NSW's 32.2%.
-Bachelor degrees are the most common at 43.3%, followed by postgraduate qualifications (16.5%) and graduate diplomas (2.9%).
-Vocational pathways account for 19.1% of qualifications in this age group, with advanced diplomas making up 9.8% and certificates 9.3%.
+In Bondi Beach, the educational attainment significantly exceeds national and state averages.
+Among residents aged fifteen years or older, 62.7% have university qualifications, compared to Australia's 30.4% and New South Wales' 32.2%.
+The area has a strong educational advantage with bachelor degrees being the most common at 43.3%, followed by postgraduate qualifications (16.5%) and graduate diplomas (2.9%).
+Vocational pathways account for 19.1% of qualifications, including advanced diplomas (9.8%) and certificates (9.3%).

-In total, 24.7% of the population is actively pursuing formal education as of 2016, including 6.5% in tertiary education, 5.6% in primary education, and 4.2% in secondary education.
+A substantial number, 24.7%, are actively pursuing formal education.
+This includes 6.5% in tertiary education, 5.6% in primary education, and 4.2% pursuing secondary education.

 Frequently Asked Questions - Education